ITzTravelInTime/TINUNotifications/README.md

 Alert:
 - Is codable so it can be serialised and de-serialised allowing you to store alerts in local files or create them directly from a web server.
+- Can be used in a SwiftUI-like way or a more traditional way.
 - Creates a simple alert to be displayed to the user.
 Example usage:

 ```swift